ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 # Security Considerations {#security}

-In this design, a client wishes to make a request of a server that is authoritative for a Target Resource.
-The client wishes to make this request without linking that request with either:
+In this design, a Client wishes to make a request of a server that is authoritative for a Target Resource.
+The Client wishes to make this request without linking that request with either:

-1. The identity at the network and transport layer of the client (that is, the client IP address and TCP or UDP port number the client uses to create a connection).
+1. The identity at the network and transport layer of the Client (that is, the Client IP address and TCP or UDP port number the Client uses to create a connection).

-2. Any other request the client might have made in the past or might make in the future.
+2. Any other request the Client might have made in the past or might make in the future.

-In order to ensure this, the client selects a relay (that serves the Oblivious Relay Resource) that it trusts will protect this information by forwarding the Encapsulated Request and Response without passing it to the server (that serves the Oblivious Gateway Resource).
+In order to ensure this, the Client selects a relay (that serves the Oblivious Relay Resource) that it trusts will protect this information by forwarding the Encapsulated Request and Response without passing it to the server (that serves the Oblivious Gateway Resource).

 In this section, a deployment where there are three entities is considered:

-* A client makes requests and receives responses
+* A Client makes requests and receives responses
 * A relay operates the Oblivious Relay Resource
 * A server operates both the Oblivious Gateway Resource and the Target Resource

-Connections between the client, Oblvious Relay Resource, and Oblivious Gateway Resource MUST use HTTPS in order to provide unlinkability in the presence of a network observer.
+Connections between the Client, Oblvious Relay Resource, and Oblivious Gateway Resource MUST use HTTPS in order to provide unlinkability in the presence of a network observer.
 The scheme of the encapsulated request determines what is used between the Oblivious Gateway and Target Resources, though using HTTPS is